 Dr. Freano and his staff work with patients to ensure they are comfort during a root canal.
 This procedure is typically no more painful than a dental filling.

-About the Root Canal Procedure
+Root Canal Procedure in Lexington, KY

 A root canal involves removing the diseased tissue inside of the tooth called “pulp”, cleaning it out , filling it with a biocompatible material, and resealing the tooth to prevent further infection.
 In most cases, the diseased tissue is the source of tooth pain and the root canal relieves the pain while restoring the tooth.